ouya/docs/content-review-guidelines.md

 Updates of the game needs to use the same Key Store.

-Be sure to email yourself a backup of the keystore because you always need to submit updates of the game with the same keystore.
+Be sure to email yourself a backup of the keystore and password because you always need to submit updates of the game with the same keystore.

 ### Create the KeyStore

+* IDE tools like [Eclipse](http://developer.android.com/tools/publishing/app-signing-eclipse.html) and [Unity](http://docs.unity3d.com/Manual/class-PlayerSettingsAndroid.html) can be used to create the keystore.

-* Generate a unique keystore for your game.
+* Or generate a unique keystore for your game on the command-line.
 Make sure `ADB` is in your path and `keytool` is in your path.

 Example keystore filename: `ouya_your.keystore` (put your own name here)